kingkampala/Snapflow/README.md

 ### Overview
 SnapFlow is a backend service designed to handle image uploads, process images, and send notifications via email when new images are processed.
-It leverages AWS S3 for storage, Sharp for image processing, and Nodemailer for sending email notifications.
+It leverages AWS S3 for storage, Sharp for image processing and Nodemailer for sending email notifications.

 ### Table of Contents
 * Features